Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 If nobody wishes to play, then a misdeal is declared; the cards are thrown in and re-dealt.

 > Some versions of the game require that three people play, no matter what.
 As soon as all but three players have dropped out, the remainder must participate in the round.
+Sometimes this restriction is only imposed in the later rounds of the game.
 {.is-info}

+As soon as three people decide to play, then any players who have not yet had their turn to decide are *forced out*.
+Since these players may well have valuable hands that they were eager to play, they are paid *hand compensation* based on the value of their hand.

+The total compensation is the sum of the following:
+- Half the value of the hand's teyaku score.
+- Half the value of any complete dekiyaku in the hand.
+- 3 points for every card in the hand that belongs to the *Five Brights*, *Poetry Ribbons*, *Blue Ribbons*, or *Boar, Deer, Butterflies* (if used) dekiyaku.

+This compensation is paid to the player by each of the two *non-dealer* active players.

+> Note that the field multiplier is determined before the dropout phase begins.
+Because, yes, it applies to dropout penalties and hand compensation as well.
+{.is-warning}

+> Since the dropout phase is a kind of prelude before the round 'officially' begins, note that dropout penalties and hand compensation are *not* cancelled by the exceptional circumstances of *All Eights*, *Double Eights*, or *Sixteen Chaff*.
+{.is-warning}

+If the dealer chooses to drop out, then the player to their right becomes the dealer for the round.
+If this player then drops out, the player to *their* right becomes the dealer, and so on.

+Once the active players have been determined, then the non-active players place their hands face-down on top of the draw pile, without showing them to any other players.
+The draw pile should then probably be shuffled by one of the non-active players before play begins.

+## Gameplay
+Once the three active players are determined, the round is played exactly as described in the main bulk of this page.
+Teyaku are claimed, the hands are played, and scores are determined.

+The winner of the round will claim the pot of dropout penalties, then the next round begins with a new dropout phase.